 Mr. Garman is president and chief executive officer of A.B.C.
 Paving Co., Inc., a general construction contractor, and Buffalo Crushed Stone, Inc., an operator of quarries and asphalt production facilities, both of which are located in Buffalo, New York.
-He is a director and member of the Executive and Trust and Investment Committees of M&T Bank.
-Mr. Garman is a director of Merchants Insurance Group.
-He is a director of the Associated General Contractors - New York State, the Greater Buffalo Partnership and Millard Fillmore Hospitals.
-Mr. Garman is also chairman of the Greater Niagara Frontier Council of the Boy Scouts of America.
+He is a director of M&T Bank and a member of its Executive and Trust and Investment Committees.
+Mr. Garman is a director of Merchants Group, Inc., Associated General Contractors - New York State, the Greater Buffalo Partnership and Millard Fillmore Hospitals.
+He is also chairman of the Greater Niagara Frontier Council of the Boy Scouts of America.